lca-123/PHBS_MLF_2023/final_project/README.md

 ### 1. Model structure

 The model structure is shown in the following figure.

-Input data with a dimension of t x f, and transform it into a vector with a dimension of m x n x f through patch partitioning.
-Next, for each original feature, GRU is used to extract time series information between patches, with each patch as the time step and the finer grained time within the patch as the new feature.
-Take the output of the last time step and obtain f hidden layers with dimension h.
-Finally, concatenate the hidden layers of different original features, and then connect them to the fully connected layer to obtain the predicted value.
+1. Input data with a dimension of **t x f**, and transform it into a vector with a dimension of **m x n x f** through patching.
+2. Next, for each original feature, GRU is used to extract time series information between patches, with each patch as the time step and the data within the patch as the new feature.
+3. Take the output of the last time step and obtain **f** hidden layers with dimension **h**.
+4. Finally, concatenate the hidden layers of different original features, and then connect them to the fully connected layer to obtain the predicted value.

 ![model structure](image/model_structure.png)